 Health experts recommend drinking 1 to 3 ounces of aloe vera juice daily.
 Because too much aloe can have a laxative effect, start with 1 ounce and work your way up once you know how it affects you.

-If you plan on buying store-bought aloe juice or gel, make sure to look for aloe products that are specifically meant to be consumed and that come from organically grown plants.
-The skincare gel you buy from the drugstore definitely isn't the same thing!
+If you plan on buying store-bought aloe juice or gel, make sure to look for aloe products that come from organically grown plants and are specifically meant to be consumed.
+The skincare gel you buy from the drugstore isn't the same thing!

 3 Hydrating Aloe Water Recipes